telerik/ajax-docs/controls/editor/how-to/configure-browser-spellcheck.md

 </script>
 ````

->caption Example:2 How-to change the language of the browser spellcheck in RadEditor
+>caption Example 2: How to change the language of the browser spellcheck in RadEditor

 ````ASP.NET
 <telerik:RadEditor runat="server" ID="RadEditor1" RenderMode="Lightweight" OnClientLoad="OnClientLoad">